verrazzano/docs/content/en/docs/networking/security/certificates.md

 </div>
 {{< /clipboard >}}

 * Specify the secret name and namespace location in the Verrazzano custom resource.

   The custom CA secret must be provided to cert-manager using the following fields in [`spec.components.certManager.certificate.ca`](/docs/reference/vpo-verrazzano-v1beta1#install.verrazzano.io/v1beta1.CA) in the Verrazzano custom resource:

-  * `spec.components.certManager.certificate.ca.secretName`
+  * `spec.components.clusterIssuer.ca.secretName`
-  * `spec.components.certManager.certificate.ca.clusterResourceNamespace`
+  * (If necessary) `spec.components.clusterIssuer.clusterResourceNamespace`

 For example, if you created a CA secret named `myca` in the namespace `mynamespace`, you would configure it as shown:
 {{< clipboard >}}